Become an Independent Branch of the Oklevueha

 - Fourth Step: Have studied the first page of Oklevueha Native American Church, ONAC legal Member Rights and all of the links that are associated with them.
 Then make arrangement to have a conference call (435) 619-6017 conference with James Warren ‘Flaming Eagle’ Mooney, to discuss what you feel and think about what you have read:

-- Fifth Step: Please enter your information into the fields provided below and click on the ‘contribute now’ button; you will then be redirected to Pay Pal, where you will complete the final step of your contribution (a contribution of $7,000.00) transaction.
+- Sixth Step: Please enter your information into the fields provided below and click on the ‘contribute now’ button; you will then be redirected to Pay Pal, where you will complete the final step of your contribution (a contribution of $7,000.00) transaction.

-- Sixth Step: Make arrangements (Date and Times, Transportation to and from your churches location) that will be in agreement with James for a 4 hour period of time to sit around a fire with Seminole Elder James ‘Flaming Eagle’ Mooney Emeritus at your ONAC independent branch location, whereupon you and your church’s property may be blessed.
+- Seventh Step: Make arrangements (Date and Times, Transportation to and from your churches location) that will be in agreement with James for a 4 hour period of time to sit around a fire with Seminole Elder James ‘Flaming Eagle’ Mooney Emeritus at your ONAC independent branch location, whereupon you and your church’s property may be blessed.

-- Seventh Step: Receive your notarized documents sustaining your ONAC independent branch and property as a federally recognized Native American Church that exists on the blessed and designated property and worships North and South American indigenous earth based healing practices and ceremonies.
+- Eighth Step: Receive your notarized documents sustaining your ONAC independent branch and property as a federally recognized Native American Church that exists on the blessed and designated property and worships North and South American indigenous earth based healing practices and ceremonies.